 Enable Save As Download Prompt in Edge

-If you wish to edit the Registry, create a system restore point first and then do the following.
+If you wish to use the Registry method, create a system restore point first and then do the following.

 Type regedit in Taskbar search and hit Enter to open the Registry Editor.